asmyth01/geo-adjacency/doc/Methodology.rst

 tiled across the plane, with no gaps in between.

 .. note::
-   This definition somewhat differs from another geometric concept of dajacency, in which adjacent geometries must be either touching, or share a corner.
+   This definition somewhat differs from another geometric concept of adjacency, in which adjacent geometries must be either touching, or share a corner.
 See this article for more: https://www.e-education.psu.edu/geog586/taxonomy/term/264

 A adjacency analysis must take gaps between features into account.
 Simplistically, this could be